 Increase your tracking accuracy with Google Analytics

 To accurately track traffic to your ads, we recommend using Google Analytics, a free, comprehensive tracking tool.
 Advertisers who create a Google Analytics account automatically enable a useful feature called "auto-tagging."
-Auto-tagging appends a unique identifier to an ad's destination or final URL each time it's clicked, which makes it much easier to distinguish real ad clicks from misleading behaviors such as page reloads.
+Auto-tagging appends a unique identifier to an ad's final URL each time it's clicked, which makes it much easier to distinguish real ad clicks from misleading behaviors such as page reloads.
 Google charges at most once for each unique tag (if we determine that the click is valid).